DhiyaneshGeek/dhiyaneshgeek.github.io/_posts/2022-03-18-reconnaissance-red-teaming.md

 * This information may also reveal **times/dates of purchases and shipments** of the victim’s hardware and software resources.

 [Identify Roles](https://attack.mitre.org/techniques/T1591/004/)
-* Information about business roles may reveal a variety of targetable details, including i**dentifiable information** for key personnel as well as what data/resources they have access to.
+* Information about business roles may reveal a variety of targetable details, including **identifiable information** for key personnel as well as what data/resources they have access to.